Shopping from home

 - who they work for

-If the customer agrees to buy a product or service, the salesperson must:
+If you agree to buy a product or service, the salesperson must:

-- give the customer copies of any agreed contracts
+- give you copies of any agreed contracts

-- let the customer know about their cooling-off rights
+- let you know about their cooling-off rights

 - not supply any goods or services during the cooling-off period.

-Customers can place a do not knock sign on their front door to stop door-to-door salespeople visiting without an appointment - this excludes religious groups or charity fundraisers.
+You can put a do not knock sign on your front door to stop salespeople visiting without an appointment - this excludes religious groups or charity fundraisers.

-Telemarketing and door-to-door sales, on the Australian Competition and Consumer Commission website, gives you more detail about the customer's legal rights with telemarketers and door-to-door salespeople.
+Telemarketing and door-to-door sales, on the Australian Competition and Consumer Commission website, gives you more detail about your legal rights with telemarketers and door-to-door salespeople.

 Chargeback - credit